eazaika/indigo/README.rst

-Deep Blue, a cool blue theme for Open edX
+Deep Blue, a cool blue retro theme for Open edX
 ======================================

 Deep Blue (based on Indigo) is an theme for `Open edX <https://open.edx.org>`__